-The Group's accounting policy is stated at 1(k).
-There is some subjectivity involved in the carrying forward as capitalised or writing off to the income statement exploration and evaluation expenditure, however management give due consideration to areas of interest on a regular basis and are confident that decisions to either write off or carry forward such expenditure reflect fairly the prevailing situation.
+The Group's accounting policy is stated at 1(j).
+There is some subjectivity involved in the carrying forward as capitalised or writing off to the income statement exploration and evaluation expenditure.
+Key judgements applied include determining which expenditures relate directly to exploration and evaluation activities and allocating overheads between those that are expensed and capitalised.
+Management give due consideration to areas of interest on a regular basis and are confident that decisions to either write off or carry forward such expenditure reflect fairly the prevailing situation.